Law of effect: Definition

-Law of effect is the belief that a pleasing after-effect strengthens the action that produced it.
+The law of effect is the belief that a pleasing after-effect strengthens the action that produced it.

-The law of effect was published by Edward Thorndike in 1905 and states that when an S-R association is established in instrumental conditioning between the instrumental response and the contextual stimuli that are present, the response is reinforced and the S-R association holds the sole responsibility for the occurrence of that behavior.
+Published by Edward Thorndike in 1905, it states that when an S-R association is established in instrumental conditioning between the instrumental response and the contextual stimuli that are present, the response is reinforced and the S-R association holds the sole responsibility for the occurrence of that behavior.
 Simply put, this means that once the stimulus and response are associated, the response is likely to occur without the stimulus being present.

 It holds that responses that produce a satisfying or pleasant state of affairs in a particular situation are more likely to occur again in a similar situation.
 Conversely, responses that produce a discomforting, annoying or unpleasant effect are less likely to occur again in the situation.

 Psychologists have been interested in the factors that are important in behavior change and control since psychology emerged as a discipline.
-One of the first principles associated with learning and behavior was the Law of Effect, which states that behaviors that lead to satisfying outcomes are likely to be repeated, whereas behaviors that lead to undesired outcomes are less likely to recur.
+One of the first principles associated with learning and behavior was the law of effect, which states that behaviors that lead to satisfying outcomes are likely to be repeated, whereas behaviors that lead to undesired outcomes are less likely to recur.

 Thorndike emphasized the importance of the situation in eliciting a response; the cat would not go about making the lever-pressing movement if it was not in the puzzle box but was merely in a place where the response had never been reinforced.
 The situation involves not just the cat's location but also the stimuli it is exposed to, for example, the hunger and the desire for freedom.
 The cat recognizes the inside of the box, the bars, and the lever and remembers what it needs to do to produce the correct response.
 This shows that learning and the law of effect are context-specific.

 In an influential paper, R. J. Herrnstein (1970) proposed a quantitative relationship between response rate (B) and reinforcement rate (Rf):